Create a culture that means business™

 - Address internal and external goals.
 A company’s decisions impact the employee experience, but they also impact the outside world.
 Failing to consider the ways your company affects external groups is disingenuous.
 When you address the manner in which your company wants to interact with the outside world, it leaves employees feeling hopeful and inspires trust in your customers.

-After you establish your values, you need to embed them in every aspect of your organization’s culture.
-And one of the best ways to build a culture that aligns with your company values is by recognizing employees who epitomize them.
+With values established, one of the best ways to build a culture that aligns with your company values is by recognizing employees who embody them.
 92 percent of employees agree that when they’re recognized for a specific action, they’re more likely to repeat it in the future.
 Explicitly tying recognition to company values helps sync company and employee principles even further.

-Encouraging everyone in your organization to practice frequent recognition 一 from employees thanking their peers to executives exemplifying recognition for the rest of the company 一 strengthens company values and leads to better performance across the organization.
-To make recognition easy, consider adopting an employee recognition platform that also allows employees to explicitly tie every recognition to a specific company value.
-For example, see this message of recognition from Achievers’ CEO and President, Jeff Cates, that exemplifies his organization’s core value of “One Team” by focusing on the entire team’s well-being:
+Encouraging everyone in your organization to practice frequent recognition strengthens company values and performance.
+Make recognition easy with an employee recognition platform that also allows employees to tie recognitions to specific company core values.
+For example, this recognition from Achievers’ CEO and President, Jeff Cates, that exemplifies his organization’s core value of “One Team”.

 Jeff was able to send this recognition across a company-wide newsfeed in moments using Aspire, Achievers’ recognition program.
-Take the time to see how a recognition platform can help your company start truly living its values.
+See how a recognition platform can help your company start truly living its values.

 To keep your employees eager to do great work, you need to create a clear, meaningful set of core values everyone can get behind.
 And there’s no better way to start than by looking at examples of companies that have done it right.
 The companies below have values that capture the essence of their business and culture, and putting their values into practice 一 often with the aid of a recognition platform 一 has led each organization to sustained success.